veilchen-web/veilchen/docs/tutorial_app.rst

 So, after understanding the concept of routes, let's create the first one.
 The goal is to see all open items from the ToDo list::

     import sqlite3
-    from bottle import route, run
+    from veilchen import route, run

     @route('/todo')
     def todo_list():